-Prerequisite(s): 501-107 Digital Literacy Healthcare or 501-120 Medical Office Computing Restricted to students admitted to the following program(s): 30-509-2, 31-509-1
+Prerequisite(s): 501-107 Digital Literacy Healthcare

+Restricted to students admitted to the following program(s): 30-509-2, 31-509-1

 509-302 | Human Body in Health & Disease // 3 Credits

 Focuses on diseases that are frequently first diagnosed and treated in the medical office setting.
 Students learn to recognize human anatomy and the causes, signs, and symptoms of diseases of the major body systems as well as the diagnostic procedures, usual treatment, prognosis and prevention of common diseases.